sigmaott/sigma-ssai-avplayer-sdk/README.md

 ## 6. Important Notes

 Always remember to call `setPlayer` on the SDK after initializing the `AVPlayer` or replacing the current item.
 This ensures that the SDK correctly recognizes the active video player and can effectively manage ad tracking.
+If you need to change the `adsEndpoint`, it is essential to reinitialize the SDK.
+This ensures that the new endpoint is properly configured and used for tracking.

 ## 7. Callback Descriptions